lcvaleski/meandering-app/README.md

 * In Android Studio, setup an emulator in the `Device Manager`.
 * Run it using the play button in `Device Manager`
 * It switches to the `Running Devices` view.
-* Select the emulator from the device list next to the run configuration.
+* Select the emulator from the device list next to the run configuration, and ensure you have --dart-define environment variables set in the "Additional run args" of the configuration.
 * Run `main.dart`

 ### On iOS Simulator (MacOS+XCode required)

 * Start the `iOS Simulator` app
 * Install and Run the iPhone Simulator of your choice.
-* In Android Studio, select the simulator from the device list next to the run configuration.
+* In Android Studio, select the simulator from the device list next to the run configuration, and ensure you have --dart-define environment variables set in the "Additional run args" of the configuration.
 * Run `main.dart`

 ### On Physical iOS device (e.g. your iPhone)